glitchless/GamesGlitchlessStatic/incremental/gtnh/config/betterquesting/Readme.md

 1. To test quests you need to use `/bq_admin edit` to leave editing mode.
 2. Make sure to craft items and not just take them from NEI.
 Sometimes the ones in NEI are not quite correct (metadata, NBT, etc.).
 3. You might have to complete the prerequisites to unlock a quest and test it.
 You can quickly do so in the designer mode.
-Once the prereqs are unlocked you can use `/bq_admin edit` to leave editing mode.
+Once the prerequisites are unlocked, you can use `/bq_admin edit` to leave editing mode.
 4. Do a `/bq_admin reset all` to reset your quests back.

 # Translating the Questbook

-1. Whenever the quest book is saved with `/bq_admin default save`, the saved quest book data will contain `en_US.lang`, which is a template for translating the quest book.
+1. Whenever the questbook data is updated in GitHub, our automated workflow will update `config/txloader/load/betterquesting/lang/template.lang`, which is a template for translating the questbook.
 By itself, this file does nothing, since it just contains the default English text for the quests.
-2. NOTE: `en_US.lang` contains all quest and quest line text, and will likely be changed by any quest book edits.
-However, if you do get a merge conflict on this file, dealing with it is actually pretty easy: it gets regenerated every time the quest book is saved, so you can just ignore the conflicts in this file and re-save the quest book, and commit the regenerated copy.
+2. NOTE: `template.lang` will be regenerated automatically, so you shouldn't manually modify it, nor include it in your PRs.
-3. Translators can work off of the translation keys in `en_US.lang` to create a translated lang file.
+3. Translators can work off of the translation keys in `template.lang` to create a translated lang file.
+Such files will go in the same directory; e.g., `config/txloader/load/betterquesting/lang/zh_CN.lang` for Chinese translations.
-4. It is also possible to perform the translation directly in the quest book in-game.
-Use `/bq_admin default save translated` to export the changes to `saved_quests/translated/en_US.lang`, and then extract the translated entries manually.
-The `diff` command would probably be helpful here, diffing against the original `en_US.lang`.
+4. If you're modifying quests and want an updated `template.lang` without going to the trouble of pushing to GitHub, you can run `/bq_admin default exportlang` to generate a `template.lang` based on your current quest data.
+This file can be found in `config/betterquesting/DefaultQuests/template.lang`.
+Do NOT commit this file to GitHub!
-5. Just drop the translated lang file into `config/txloader/load/betterquesting/lang` to apply the translations.
-In previous versions of BetterQuesting, it was necessary to load a custom version of the quest book data for translations to work, but this is no longer needed.
+5. The command in (4) also makes it possible to perform the translation directly in the questbook in-game.
+Write the translated text directly into the questbook, export `template.lang`, and then extract the translated entries manually.
+The `diff` command would probably be helpful here, diffing against the original `template.lang`.